 I have read one other Fiona Barton thriller, The Child, which is another page-turner.
 The investigative team from this novel are old favourites that reappear in The Suspect.
 I find Kate Waters, the journalist, to be such a fantastic character.
 She is an amazing journalist and has her own set of flaws.
 While there is no need to have read the previous novels to have an understanding of the story, The Suspect places Kate in a very interesting position.
 This time she is on the receiving end of the investigation, which makes for an intriguing read.

 The Suspect is told in multiple perspectives of one of the mothers, Alex, Kate, and the detective.
 It will really keep you guessing and the surprising twist at the end will shock you.
 Also, the journalistic aspects of the book are quite detailed and interesting to read about.
 It is apparent that Barton’s first hand experiences as a journalist have helped to shape her writing.

-Fans of Barton’s thrillers will not be disappointed in this new novel.
+If you enjoy thrillers, you won’t be disappointed by The Suspect by Fiona Barton.
 It is one that is hard to set down as it is packed full of engaging characters and a juicy plot.
 I am definitely adding Barton to my list of auto-buy authors.